Rafael Navarro (footballer): Palmeiras

 On 22 December 2021, Palmeiras signed Navarro for the next five years.
 He played ten times in the victorious season in the Campeonato Paulista, but did not score.
 On 12 February 2022 he played the final 17 minutes of a 2–1 loss to Chelsea in the FIFA Club World Cup Final.
 In his first Copa Libertadores game for the two-times defending champions on 7 April, he came off the bench at half time to score twice in a 4–0 win at Venezuela's Deportivo Táchira; he followed it a week later with four goals in thirty minutes of an 8–1 rout of Bolivians Independiente Petrolero at the Allianz Parque.

 Colorado Rapids (loan)

 On 10 July 2023, Navarro signed on loan with Major League Soccer side Colorado Rapids on a year-long loan with an option to make the move permanent.

 Colorado Rapids

 On 27 June 2024, Navarro made a permanent move to Colorado, signing a deal until the end of 2027.

+St. Louis City

+On 3 September 2026, Navarro joined St. Louis City as a Designated Player for a club-record fee of $12 million, with a further $250,000 in conditional compensation.